International Public Policy & Diplomacy

 Part 2 of the course challenges you to apply the skills acquired in Part 1 either by undertaking an independent research dissertation, or a work-based research dissertation as follows:

-GV6013 Work-based Dissertation in International Public Policy & Diplomacy (30 credits) or
+• GV6013 Work-based Dissertation in International Public Policy & Diplomacy (30 credits) or

-GV6014 Dissertation in International Public Policy & Diplomacy (30 credits)
+• GV6014 Dissertation in International Public Policy & Diplomacy (30 credits).

 Entry requirements

-The minimum requirement for applicants is a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) in any subject;
+• The minimum requirement for applicants is a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) in any subject;

-Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered under
+• Applicants who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered under Recognition of Prior Learning (RPL) subject to their 'motivation statement' and references;

-In Exceptional circumstances, substantial professional experience in a relevant field may be accepted as compensating for the absence of an undergraduate degree, subject to approval by the programme director and the College of Arts Celtic Studies and Social Science.
+• In exceptional circumstances, substantial professional experience in a relevant field may be accepted as compensating for the absence of an undergraduate degree, subject to approval by the programme director and the College of Arts Celtic Studies and Social Science.

-All applicants will be required to submit a 'personal statement' (indicating why they are interested in taking the MSc (International Public Policy and Diplomacy) and why they think they would be suited to the programme.
+• All applicants will be required to submit a 'personal statement' (indicating why they are interested in taking the MSc (International Public Policy and Diplomacy) and why they think they would be suited to the programme.

 Application dates